swcarpentry/shell-novice/episodes/02-filedir.md

 is called the **file system**.
-It organizes our data into files, which hold information, and directories (also called "folders"), which hold files or other directories.
+It organizes our data into files, which hold information, and directories (also called 'folders'), which hold files or other directories.

 Several commands are frequently used to create, inspect, rename, and delete files and directories.
 To start exploring them, we'll go to our open shell window.

-First let's find out where we are by running a command called `pwd` (which stands for "print working directory").
+First let's find out where we are by running a command called `pwd` (which stands for 'print working directory').
 Directories are like *places* - at any time while we are using the shell we are in exactly one place, called our **current working directory**.
-Commands mostly read and write files in the current working directory, i.e. "here", so knowing where you are before running a command is important. `pwd` shows you where you are:
+Commands mostly read and write files in the current working directory, i.e. 'here', so knowing where you are before running a command is important. `pwd` shows you where you are:

 ~~~